Fallom25/PlayGamesJava/README.md

 # PlayGamesJava

-## This is a collection of basic games that have helped me understand concepts in Java.
+## This is a collection of basic games that have helped me better understand concepts in Java.